dereuromark/CakePHP-DatabaseLog/docs/README.md

 - `-v`/`--verbose` for full content

 ## Generating text files
-In case you want store them in a different format, you can generate for example TXT files per type:
+In case you want to store them in a different format, you can generate for example TXT files per type:
 ```
 bin/cake database_log export [type]
 ```